+10/27/2021

+Hà,

+We live in the Northwest Newberg

+Specific Plan Area, on Center St

+across from Tom Gail Park.

+My guestion is, how, specifically

-10/27/2021 Hj, live in the Northwest Newberg Specific Plan Area, on Center St across from Tom Gail Park.
-My question is, how, specifically plan affect my property? could this I assume, hopefully, that no home in order to replace with duplex, tri-plex ota And, that the park will not be affected.
-Thank you, Rod & Becky Brummett RECEIVED OCT 2 9 2021 Initiak.
+Specific Plan Area, on Center St across from Tom Gail Park.
+My guestion is, how, specifically could this plan affect my property?

+In this area would be torn down in order to replace with duplex, tri-plex

+In this area would be torn down

+in order to replace with duple, tri-plex

+etc,

+And, that the park will not be

+affected.

+Thank you,

+Rad & Becky Brummett

+RECEIVED

+OCT 2 9 2021

+Initiak